MajdAlomar/Facoders/Readme.md

 * _week3:_

-    introduction to python:number and string
+    introduction to python:number and string1